anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	Cloud Infrastructure Management Software (VIM: OpenStack) core services and architectural constructs needed to consume and manage the consumable resources
 -	Underlying physical compute, storage and networking resources

 This chapter delves deeper into the capabilities of these different resources and their needed configurations to create and operate an OpenStack-based IaaS cloud.
 This chapter specifies details on the structure of control and user planes, operating systems, hypervisors and BIOS configurations, and architectural details of underlay and overlay networking, and storage, and the distribution of OpenStack service components among nodes.
-The chapter gets into details into items such as the implementation support for profiles and flavours; the OpenStack flavor types capture both the flavour (sizing) and the profile configuration (of the host).
+The chapter will also covers implementation support for the [Reference Model profiles and flavours](../../../ref_model/chapters/chapter02.md#24-profiles--flavours); the OpenStack flavor types capture both the flavour (sizing) and the profile configuration (of the host).

 <a name="4.2"></a>